pat-schmitt/goodbye_glaciers/_pages/methods.md

 The **3D glacier thickness projections** are based solely on OGGM simulations and visualized using the [Glacier:3D-Viz](https://glacier3dviz.oggm.org/tutorials/welcome.html) tool.
 These 3D projections differ slightly from the other estimates, which are based on a combination of three glacier models.

 Note that these glacier projections are based on global glacier models that use globally available glacier observation data and not use data that is only available for a few glaciers (i.e., only geodetic but no in-situ observations directly used).
 As a result, the models perform better on a global scale than at the individual glacier scale.
 Although some important processes at the individual glacier scale are not represented, we present individual glacier results here for educational purposes.
-In addition, the per-glacier and regional volume in 2020 is not an observed volume but a modelled volume.
+In addition, the per-glacier and regional volume in 2020 is not an observed volume but a modelled volume (it is the glacier model median estimate of the multi-climate-model medians).

 ## Results aggregation